AVATARX0TIC/TelegramCompanionV2/README.md

 Check [TgCompanionPlugins](https://github.com/nitanmarcel/TgCompanionPlugins) repo for more informations.

-**On heroku you need to clone the userbot on your PC, install the plugins and manually add the requirements to the requirements.txt file.
-Then finally push the userbot on heroku!**
+**Install plugins on heroku:**

+If you are using heroku like servers you can install any plugins by creating a `plugins.txt` file and add the plugins you want to install there.
+(Just like you do with the pip requirements!)

 ## Support